 The Court of Appeal in England and Wales recently made a judgment on how the tenancy deposit legislation in GB should be read.
 The "Superstrike" judgment held that a periodic tenancy is a new tenancy as far as the legislation is concerned and that prescribed information should be served with each "new" tenancy.
 No cases on this issue have been heard in NI yet.
 In the absence of any guidance on this judgment in Northern Ireland, it may be safest to serve the prescribed information on your tenants every time the tenancy is renewed.
 For a periodic tenancy that would mean serving the information each time rent becomes due.

 Often the first month's rent for a property is paid, in cash, on the day the tenants move into the property.
 However, you should carefully consider how you wish to collect rent in the future.
 Many landlords find it easier to ask tenants to set up a direct debit for their monthly rental payments.
 This will remove the obligation on you to call to collect rent from your tenants and will make it less likely that the tenant will miss a payment.

-If your tenant will be receiving housing benefit to help with housing costs, you should discuss how you would like this to be paid.
-The tenant can request that the Housing Executive pay the housing benefit directly to you, the landlord.
+If your tenant will be receiving benefits to help with housing costs, you should discuss how you would like this to be paid.
+The tenant can request that the benefit is paid directly to you, the landlord.

-If there is a shortfall between the amount of housing benefit that the Housing Executive will pay and the amount of rent that the tenant is contracted to pay, you should check how the tenant is going to pay the shortfall.
+If there is a shortfall between the amount of benefit that the tenant receives and the amount of rent that the tenant is contracted to pay, you should check how the tenant is going to pay the shortfall.
 All rental payments should be added to the tenant's rent book and receipts given for any cash or cheque payments made.

 Your tenants should be given copies of the Energy Performance Certificate for the property and a copy of the Gas Safety Certificate for any gas appliances.
 If your property is a HMO you should also provide tenants with a copy of your NICEIC electrical safety certificate or building control approval if the property is less than 5 years old.